Battles of Sievierodonetsk (2014)

-The Battles of Sievierodonetsk were a series of battles between Ukrainian troops and Luhansk People's Republic formations during the War in Donbas in and around the Eastern Ukrainian cluster of cities of Rubizhne, Lysychansk, and Sieverodonetsk for control.
-Although the battle derives its namesake from the city, there was no fighting in Sieverodonetsk itself, in comparison to the successive battle in 2022.
+The battles of Sievierodonetsk were a series of battles between Ukrainian troops and Luhansk People's Republic formations during the war in Donbas in and around the Eastern Ukrainian cluster of cities of Rubizhne, Lysychansk, and Sieverodonetsk for control.

 Timeline

+On 22 May 2014, a convoy from the 30th Mechanized Brigade of the Armed Forces of Ukraine entered the city of Rubizhne.
+After that, it turned towards Lysychansk and Sievierodonetsk.
+Along the way, the convoy was fired upon with grenade launchers and small arms by LPR separatists from Pavel Dryomov's detachment.
+During the battle, Ukrainian Armed Forces lost two infantry fighting vehicles and a cargo Ural with an anti-aircraft gun in the back.

 At the end of May 2014, there was heavy fighting between LPR separatists and units of the National Guard of Ukraine.
-The media reported on the use by the Ukrainian army of mortars, howitzers, Tulpan self-propelled mortars and Grad multiple launch rocket systems.
+The media reported on the use by the Ukrainian army of mortars, howitzers, Tyulpan self-propelled mortars and Grad multiple launch rocket systems.

-On 22 July 2014 the LPR separatists retreated from Severodonetsk.
+On 22 July 2014, the LPR separatists retreated from Sievierodonetsk.
 Units of the National Guard of Ukraine entered the city.